MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-migration-plan.md

   - Enable shared SIP address space in their Office 365 tenant.

-  - Leverage Islands mode during the technical pilot.
+  - Use Islands mode during the technical pilot.

   - Switch users to TeamsOnly mode once the user is enabled for Phone System.
 TeamsOnly mode is required for  Calling Plan and Direct Routing.